Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Introduction

-To address this question, this work focuses on a direct and local experimental investigation of the structural symmetry of $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$ bulk samples by means of electron diffraction (ED) and convergent beam electron diffraction (CBED) at room-temperature (RT$ \approx 293$~K).
-CBED has been widely utilized to resolve the space groups of various materials in the past since it is capable of distinguishing the presence symmetry operations such as rotational symmetry, mirror symmetry, glide plane and screw axis directly from observed symmetries in the recorded CBED patterns~\cite{Tanaka11, Morniroli12}, which is in contrast to x-ray or neutron diffraction, where direct read-off of inversion symmetry is hampered by Friedel’s law.
-Moreover, the converged electron beam employed in CBED has a diameter in the range of 10 nm, hence probing the symmetry on a local scale (in contrast to x-ray and neutron diffraction probing the average crystal symmetry over macroscopic length scales).
-E.g., an inspection of the rotational symmetries of CBED patterns recorded along the [001] zone axis immediately reveals, whether $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$ locally belongs to the hexagonal or trigonal system.
-Similarly, the existence of mirror symmetry element along c-direction of both crystal systems can verified from CBED patterns recorded from a [uv0] zone axis.
+To address this question, this work focuses on a direct experimental investigation of the structural symmetry of single crystalline $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ ($\text{x}\approx0.1$) by means of electron diffraction (ED) and convergent beam electron diffraction (CBED) at room-temperature.
+(CB)ED has been widely utilized to resolve the space groups of various materials in the past since it is capable of distinguishing the presence symmetry operations such as rotational symmetry, mirror symmetry, glide plane, and screw axis directly from observed symmetries in the recorded (CB)ED patterns~\cite{Tanaka11, Morniroli12}, which is in contrast to x-ray or neutron diffraction, where direct probing of inversion symmetry is hampered by Friedel’s law.
+Moreover, the converged electron beam employed in CBED has a diameter in the range of 10 nm, hence allows probing the symmetry on a local scale (in contrast to x-ray and neutron diffraction probing the average crystal symmetry over macroscopic length scales).
+E.g., an inspection of the rotational symmetries of CBED patterns recorded along the $[0001]$ zone axis immediately reveals, whether $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ locally belongs to the hexagonal or trigonal system.
+Similarly, the existence of mirror symmetry along c-direction can be verified from CBED patterns recorded from a $[uvw0]$ zone axis.